 For example, the first instance of a potential tropical cyclone was Potential Tropical Cyclone Two of 2017, which eventually formed into Tropical Storm Bret – making landfall across Southeastern Trinidad in late June.

-This last criterion is usually determined using the Dvorak technique, to estimate intensity, with a tropical depression usually classified when estimates reach T2.0.
+This last criterion is usually determined using the Dvorak technique to estimate intensity, with a tropical depression usually classified when estimates reach T2.0.
 It is a widely used system to estimate tropical cyclone intensity (which includes tropical depression, tropical storm, and hurricane intensities) based solely on visible and infrared satellite images, as seen below.

 However, these weaker tropical cyclones can still pack a punch.
-In Trinidad and Tobago, though gusty winds pose hazards for our trees, poorly constructed roofing and overhead lines – our main hazards with these systems tend to be locally heavy rainfall.
+In Trinidad and Tobago, though gusty winds pose hazards for our trees, poorly constructed roofing, and overhead lines – our main hazards with these systems tend to be locally heavy rainfall.

-Similar to tropical depressions, tropical storms across Trinidad and Tobago’s main hazards tend to be locally heavy rainfall, even with the sustained and gusty winds posing a threat to power, roofs, and trees.
+Like tropical depressions, tropical storms across Trinidad and Tobago’s main hazards tend to be locally heavy rainfall, even with the sustained and gusty winds posing a threat to power, roofs, and trees.

 Subtropical Depressions & Subtropical Storms